emai1/Maze-Project/README.md

     go back
 ```
 ## Class(es), fields and methods
+1. Maze
+   - Fields
+     - Visualization of the maze
+   - Methods
+     - step() : Takes a step in a specified direction
+     - isLegal() / legalSteps() : Checks if the move made was legal / Finds all legal moves
+     - toString()
+     - Constructor()

 ## Version Wishlist
 Version 0 - Find if treasure can be reached
 Version 1 - Find all possible paths
 Version 2 - Find the shortest path